Microplate readers help drive cancer research

-Every year, about 10 million new cancer patients are registered worldwide.
-Learn here how the use of microplate readers can help investigate molecular mechanisms and potential therapeutic approaches for this devastating disease.
+Every year, about 20 million new cancer patients are registered worldwide.
+Microplate readers can help investigate molecular mechanisms and potential therapeutic approaches for this devastating group of diseases.

 Cancer is a disease that develops when the molecular composition of our DNA is altered, which can happen through various causes such as alcohol or tobacco or spontaneous mutations, but also through heredity.
 After this genome change, the cells divide uncontrollably and spread in the surrounding tissues, sometimes even in the form of metastases that reach other parts of the body via the blood system.